 This church is located in a large neighborhood, on the corner of a busy street.
 There is a lot of potential for this local church.
 Their great need is faithful, patient leadership.
 We are excited to see what the Lord will do in this ministry.

 We are also in Belém to serve at Seminário Batista Regular do Norte (SEBREN).
 This Bible college was begun in about 1986, but has gone through some rough times which led to its closing about 10 years ago.
 Sensing the need for solid leadership training, the pastors of the State Association of Baptist Churches in Pará asked our teammate Rubens to re-open the seminary.
 We began classes again on February 20, 2017.
-We began with 6 students, and we will be seeing between 3 and 6 more students joining us before the third week of classes.
-We are thrilled to have this number of students in our very first semester.
+We began with 6 students, and we saw 6 more students join us before the third week of classes.
+We were thrilled to have this number of students in our very first semester.
+Our numbers have continued to grow since then.
 God has been directing this ministry every step of the way, and it is neat to be able to be a part of this Bible college.

 Brandon is responsible for the Biblical Theology and Systematic Theology classes at the seminary, and Emily is the seminary librarian – not a small job!